 With my understanding of the most current marketing trends in real estate and technology, as my client you will benefit from my use of the most up to date marketing tools both online and off.
 From the use of SMS to mobile websites, I can assure you that your property will be able to get in front of as many potential buyers as possible.
 My reach is extensive as I invest in web, social networking, direct mail and print campaigns that feature and syndicate your listing.

 Successfully negotiating a real estate contract is more than a matter of luck or natural talent.
-When you receive an offer having an agent with a proven track record of bringing buyers and sellers together can make a huge impact on your final sales price.
-Our Portland home listing specialists are skilled negotiators who can help you get to the highest price a potential buyer is willing to pay, as well as the best terms, shortest contingencies, fewest repairs and lowest closing costs.
-Rather than approaching negotiations from an adversarial winner-take-all perspective, our agents focus on your top priorities and strive to keep emotions from over running the process.
+When you receive an offer having a broker with a proven track record of bringing buyers and sellers together can make a huge impact on your final sales price.
+Our Montreal home listing specialists are skilled negotiators who can help you get to the highest price a potential buyer is willing to pay, as well as the best terms, shortest contingencies, fewest repairs and lowest closing costs.
+Rather than approaching negotiations from an adversarial winner-take-all perspective, our brokers focus on your top priorities and strive to keep emotions from over running the process.

 Brokerage fees are in most instances paid by the seller.
 Traditional commissions are approximately between four and five percent.
 If for example, the total commission is four percent, two percent goes to the listing broker and two percent to the buyers broker.
 If the listing broker represents both the buyer and seller, the listing broker will be entitled to four percent but may at his or her discretion offer the seller a better proposition, especially if the seller will be purchasing another home with this broker.
 In the province of Quebec, brokerage fees are taxable, therefore Gst and Pst are added to the fees payable.